 Research tells us that the more we review and reflect on our goals, the more likely we are to achieve them.
 Decide how often you’ll follow up, and stick with it.
 Strategize what’s working and what’s not, and adjust from there.

 While it will take a bit of extra effort and what few brain cells you have left at the end of the day, taking the time to set family goals is well worth the investment.
-When we become intentional about what we’d like to accomplish as a family, we’re not only creating a more meaningful family life, but we’re also creating a roadmap for our family’s future.
+When we become intentional about what we’d like to accomplish as individuals and as a family as a whole, we’re not only creating a more meaningful life, but we’re also providing inspirational roadmaps for our child and family’s futures.

 Latest posts by Angela Pruess (see all)